 Property, plant and equipment are stated at cost.
 The Company depreciates and amortizes the cost of these assets, less the estimated salvage value, using the straight-line method as follows:

+ESTIMATED

 ASSET CLASSIFICATION USEFUL LIFE

-Buildings and improvements
+Buildings and improvements .
+5-30 years

-Vehicles and equipment 3 - 15 years

-Furniture and fixtures 5-8 years